Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Hepatocellular carcinoma.
 This is the most common liver cancer.
-It is also called hepatoma.
-About four out of every five liver cancers are of this type.
+It’s also called hepatoma.
+About four out of every five primary liver cancers are of this type.
 This type of cancer starts in the main liver cells called hepatocytes.

 Hepatoblastoma.
-Hepatoblastoma is a rare liver cancer usually found in children.
+This is a rare liver cancer often found in children.

 Angiosarcoma.
-Angiosarcoma is another uncommon form of liver cancer that begins in blood vessels inside the liver.
+This is another uncommon form of liver cancer.
+It starts in blood vessels inside the liver.

 Several types of non-cancerous (benign) tumors can also form in the liver.
 These include hemangiomas, hepatic adenomas, and focal nodular hyperplasia.
 These tumors don’t spread to other parts of the body.
 But they can still cause problems if they grow large enough.